 His chosen charities for the year are:

 - Chaldon Animal Sanctuary is a home for life, a permanent sanctuary for cats and dogs with behavioural problems.
-Life-long care is provided for animals abused, mistreated, rescued from cruelty or pets due to put down who have run out of other chances.
-Run in three acres of land, it is a non-profitmaking, non-breeding sanctuary with a no euthanasia policy.
+Life long care is provided for animals abused, mistreated, rescued from cruelty or pets due to put down.
+Run in three acres of land, it is a non-profit making, non-breeding sanctuary with a no euthanasia policy.

 - Scouts in Tandridge, which aim to build and develop young people’s confidence, sense of adventure and outdoor skills, as well as encouraging them to explore their beliefs and attitudes and be creative.
 It offers them the independence to put these skills into practice at camps and even on international trips.